CrusherAlpha/tgraph-benchmark/README.md

 ## Usage
 You can configure the system through yaml file lie in src/resource.
-Once you finished the configuration, the system will automatically run you configuration and write the result into the directory you configured.
+Once you finished the configuration, the system will run automatically and write the results into the directory you configured.

 ## Dataset
 [BJ-traffic](https://paperswithcode.com/dataset/taxibj), [EU-electricity](https://www.nature.com/articles/sdata2017175), [Generation](https://github.com/CrusherAlpha/temporal_graph_generator)

+## NOTE
+This project is in refactor...
+The initial benchmark project is removed.